DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Translate Button

-User can visit the Translation Page of the Premium Translation Order by using this button and check the status of the segments.
+User can visit the Translation Page of the Premium Translation Order by using this button and check the status of the individual segments of the order.

 ![PTtranslate](./images/DOTA_Web/PT5.png)

 ## Translate Page

-On this page user can see many options and toggle button.
+The user can see the following information about the order:

 Order type